darylfung96/self-supervised-CT-segmentation/README.md

 #### Preparing InfNet for training

 W need to get the dataset for the InfNet first.
-The data can be found [here](https://mega.nz/file/e8hHSKgZ#VKAYJ0lVWT8a27sv4ObvPGuLf1YFE0sZfdTYmLCpiBY).
+The data can be found [here](https://www.kaggle.com/datasets/darylfung96/covidhu).

-Once the data is obtained, go to InfNet directory and extract the zip file there.
-There should be a file called Dataset being created.
-Place that Dataset folder in InfNet directory.
+Once the data is obtained, go to InfNet directory and create a folder name Dataset, extract the zip file there.
+The directory should look something like this:
+InfNet/Dataset/AllSet/...

 ##### <b style="color: red">Note: All the following code at the bottom will be ran inside InfNet folder</b>